 After visiting her doctor, Susan was diagnosed with atrial fibrillation (AFib) – an irregular heartbeat – and underwent a surgical procedure to correct the problem.
 But she still felt unsteady and “off,” so she returned to her physician.

 Over the course of several months, she saw a number of doctors and specialists in search of answers to her worsening symptoms.
-Now, not only was her balance off, she was frequently belching, and food tasted terrible.
+Not only was her balance off, she was frequently belching and food tasted terrible.
 She had no appetite and lost 20 pounds.

 “When I coughed, it felt like something was stabbing me in the head, and my teeth were incredibly sensitive,” says Susan.
 “My handwriting became horrible, and I was tired all the time.
 I slept constantly.”